-Geier Settlers in the United States in the 18th Century
+Geier Settlers in United States in the 18th Century

-Geier Settlers in the United States in the 19th Century
+Geier Settlers in United States in the 19th Century

 The Geier Family Crest was acquired from the Houseofnames.com archives.
 The Geier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.